SUV: Chassis

-Many years after most passenger cars had transitioned to unibody construction, most SUVs continued to use a separate body-on-frame method, due to being based on the chassis from a light truck, commercial vehicle, pickup truck, or off-road vehicle.
+Many years after most passenger cars had transitioned to unibody construction, most SUVs continued to use body-on-frame construction, as they were based on the chassis of a light truck, commercial vehicle, pickup truck, or off-road vehicle.

 The first mass-produced unibody four-wheel-drive passenger car was the Russian 1955 GAZ-M20 Pobeda M-72, which could be considered the first crossover car.
 The 1977 Lada Niva was the first off-road vehicle to use both a unibody construction and a coil-sprung independent front suspension.
-The relatively compact Niva is considered a predecessor to the crossover SUV and combines a hatchback-like passenger car body with full-time four-wheel drive, low-range gearing, and lockable center differential.
+The relatively compact Niva is considered a predecessor to the crossover SUV and combines a hatchback-like passenger car body with full-time four-wheel drive, low-range gearing, and a lockable center differential.

 Nonetheless, unibody SUVs remained rare until the 1984 Jeep Cherokee (XJ) was introduced and became a sales success.
-The introduction of the 1993 Jeep Grand Cherokee resulted in many of Jeep's SUV models using unibody construction, with many other brands following suit since the mid-1990s.
-Today, most SUVs in production use a unibody construction and relatively few models continue to use body-on-frame construction.
+The trend setting design was light, but strong, and smaller than the truck-based version it replaced, while having the same passenger and cargo-carrying capacity.
+The introduction of the 1993 Jeep Grand Cherokee (ZJ) resulted in many of Jeep's SUV models using unibody construction, with many other brands following suit since the mid-1990s.
+Today, most SUVs in production use a unibody construction, and relatively few models continue to use body-on-frame construction.